NVIDIA/cuEquivariance/docs/tutorials/irreps.rst

 :code:`Irreps` in cuEquivariance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :code:`Irreps` class in cuEquivariance is designed to describe which irreducible representations and in which quantities are present in a given group representation.
+The :class:`Irreps <cuequivariance.Irreps>` class in cuEquivariance is designed to describe which irreducible representations and in which quantities are present in a given group representation.

 .. jupyter-execute::